 4.1 Remote CART, Webinar Captioning, and Broadcast Captioning each rely on audio and internet feeds to relay information in a secure and reliable manner

-4.2 Audio can be provided through various means, including, but not limited to: a teleconferencing service, a speakerphone on a land line, a microphone attached to a cell phone, a direct feed from the PA sound system into the phone line, via Skype.
+4.2 Audio can be provided through various means, including, but not limited to: a teleconferencing service, a speakerphone on a land line, a microphone attached to a cell phone, a direct feed from the PA sound system into the phone line, Skype or similar connection.
 A quality audio feed is essential to the delivery of remote CART services.

 4.3 CART service is available on most devices, operating systems, and internet browsers (including Google Chrome and Internet Explorer 8 or above).
 Minimum system requirements may be required to access the service.
 Please ensure that your software and hardware are current and all system updates are installed prior to service delivery date.
 If you are uncertain if your system can support the service, specific needs can be discussed with the Business Coordinator at the time of placing the request.